Our Team

 Ronald Nemec, BS

-Project: Lymphoma biobanking
+Project: Lymphoma Biobanking

 Outside of research, Ronald is interested in pursuing a career as a physician and participating in outreach at local organizations to increase visibility within healthcare for people impacted by HIV/AIDS.
 He recently graduated from Cornell University, where he received a B.A. in Biological Sciences with a minor in Health Inequity.
 He is excited to explore different specialties within the medical field and continue to participate in unique research projects.
 In his free time, he enjoys skiing and cooking.